ENG 202 Option 1: The Philological Track

 Two quick short-answer questions, asked and answered in the final 2-3 minutes of each class meeting.
 Click here to read full instructions for Real-Time Comprehension Questions.

-Actual Attendance during at least 20 of our 24 class sessions (including full-class sessions and TA-led tutorials), 10%
+Actual Attendance at the minimum number of class sessions (including full-class sessions and TA-led tutorials), 10%

-You earn ten points of your course grade just for showing up; you lose those points if you miss too many classes, regardless of the reason.
-Click here to read my full policy on Actual Attendance.
+You earn ten points of your course grade just for showing up.
+You lose those points if you miss too many classes, regardless of the reason.
+See the main course page under “Class Meetings” to learn the exact numbers this term for how many class sessions you can miss without losing points..

 Philological Essays 1 and 2: Prompt